-I left his office with these thoughts in mind.
+I left his office with these thoughts and more in mind.

 The Throne Room (or Hall, more accurately) within the Cynd Palace is a spectacle.
 A massive window in the back of the room facing East provides a splendid view of the Grand Diamond Lake, and in front of it is a large, ornate throne carved from pure white marble and engraved with gold.
 Red velvet cushions and padding complete the throne, which rests at the top of a small set of stairs.
 A white carpet leads the way to the throne from the entrance to the room, while the floor and the walls are pure, black obsidian charged with the energy of my father, the king, Hector Cynd.
 The walls themselves are plastered with various portraits and paintings- of our ancestors, of magical beasts, of ancient weapons.